 The key ingredients for steel making are mined materials and scrap.
 There are many existing programmes defining environmental, social and governance (ESG) requirements for responsible mining, and initial steps have been made to create such programmes for scrap as well.
 The most effective and efficient way for ResponsibleSteel to address sourcing aspects is to recognise input material programmes that credibly verify ESG performance of suppliers and to recognise these programmes in our upcoming sourcing requirements.

 We have developed a recognition methodology and assessment tool that helps us identify credible input material programmes that we can partner with.
 The methodology has been piloted with 3 mining programmes.
 The resulting draft versions of the pilot assessments and the underlying recognition methodology have been published here.
-Stakeholder may provide feedback on the draft methodology and assessment results until 18 November 2021 by using the form here.
+Stakeholders may provide feedback on the draft methodology and assessment results until 05 December 2021 by using the form here.

 Mining programmes and other input material programmes that are interested in seeking ResponsibleSteel recognition may contact us to make their interest known.
 Note that a recognition fee of USD 3000 will be charged to recover some of the costs of our recognition work.